 Within the solid structure of steel and stone, lies a gem of a heart that is warm, caring and generous in kind and in spirit.
 Just like a diamond, Almaz radiates light to the lives of the people around her.
 She makes time and gives attention to people, listening to them and helping in any way she can.
 This nobility and compassion, coming from a strong-headed person, is what I find very inspiring and reverent, and definitely a design for other women to emulate.
 This is, Almaz.

-Another picture of Almaz I love, taken from her Facebook account.
+picture of Almaz I love, taken from her Facebook account.

-It's just so endearing to see her holding her
+It's just so endearing to see her holding her one and only precious grandchild. |

 In the last few months, I had been experiencing some changes in myself, very positive ones: I somehow feel stronger and bolder, more than ever before.
 And I am wanting changes and challenges.
 Even though it feels exciting, I'm a little nervous about it too.
 It is quite unlike me; I used to be passive and laid back, preferring to keep a low profile and work in my comfort zone.